This section provides you with an overview of the land register of Scotland.

 The Land Register is gradually replacing the General Register of Sasines (the Sasine Register), another register administered by RoS.
 The Sasine Register was established in the early 17th century, and is a chronological register of deeds relating to property.

-As of December 2016, 60% of titles in Scotland were registered in the Land Register.
-This represents approximately 29% of Scottish land.
+To date, 63% of land and property titles in Scotland have been registered in the Land Register.
+This represents approximately 30% of Scottish land.
 RoS is working towards completing the Land Register by 2024, including registration of all publicly owned land by 2019.
 Completion of the Land Register is being achieved via three mechanisms:

 - voluntary registration;

-- new registration triggers (such as closure of the GRS to standard securities (mortgages); and
+- new registration triggers (such as closure of the Sasine Register to standard securities (mortgages); and

 - keeper-induced registration (KIR).